chz816/bert4search/data-cleaning/README.md

 # bert4search

-##  Pre-Training

-This folder is created for applying the pre-training method in the bert4search project.

 ## Data

-To pre-train the model, we use the data from Jan 01, 2017 to Jan 31, 2017.
+To pre-train the model, we use the data from Jan.
+01, 2017 to Dec.
+31, 2017.
 To apply the analysis result from EDA report, basic data cleaning is required.

 ## Data Cleaning